bethanyalicehall/ms3-recipe/README.md

 **Milestone 3 project - Back End Development - Code institute**

 Fan of Scran is a website for lovers of dining out.
-Users can browse reviews and upload their own reviews of their restaurant experiences
+Users can browse reviews and upload their own reviews of their restaurant experiences.
+For the website name, "scran" is northern dialect, used as a word for food.

+### Project Focus
+The goal of this project is for the user to be able to create, read, update and delete (CRUD) restaurant reviews.

 ---